The Dioscuri

 The moneyers of 96 BCE chose their types carefully: Apollo for order, the Dioscuri for divine rescue, ROMA to ground it all in civic authority.
 These were images of a Republic that still believed in its own stability - or at least wanted to project that belief.

 It is perhaps fitting that Apollo looks nervous or upset on this coin.
-Within a decade, two of these three moneyers would be dead, victims of the violence to come.
 The Social War would shatter Italy.
-Sulla would march on Rome.
-The Republic's foundational myth - the Dioscuri appearing to save Rome at its darkest hour - would prove painfully ironic.
+Sulla would march on Rome, and then face war with Mithridates VI of Pontus.
+The Republic's foundational myth, the Dioscuri appearing to save Rome at its darkest hour, is perhaps a painfully ironic foreshadowing.

 References